 First of all, we have found that some skins have glue that is just too sticky.
 If the skins that come with the skis you use are in this category, you will do better with universal skins.
 Just a handful of skins on the market (and fewer all the time) are made with glue that requires super strenuous wrestling to disengage from itself in deployment.
 We do not recommend those skins.
 Read reviews and test them out yourself to see what too-sticky skins are like.

 The next exception to our rule is for those that are seeking better glide and ultralight fast performance.
 Full mohair skins do indeed glide better than blends or full nylon.
 When the snow is dry and wintry, the difference is most profound, but there is a noticeable difference in all snow conditions.
 Full mohair skins are made of flimsier fabric that is more prone to both traumatic damage and wear from prolonged use.
 The lighter fabric is also more vulnerable to peeling back in use and allowing snow to sneak in between ski and skin.
-For high-tempo ski touring and mountaineering, despite the drawbacks, full mohair skins can be a great way to save weight and energy.
+For high-tempo ski touring and mountaineering, especially on dry snow and despite the drawbacks, full mohair skins can be a great way to save weight and energy.